samsquire/ideas4/README.md

 This could be combined with [34.
 Graph to query generation and sort]() and Object manager and [20.
 Lazy arrange or invariant maintenance](https://github.com/samsquire/ideas4/blob/main/README.md#20-lazy-arrange-or-invariant-maintenance)

+# 96. Core developers

+Some technologies are built by few people and very few people understand the technologies they build upon intimately.

+Similar to Non leaf framework I feel this leads to technological mountains where very few people understand the code they rely on.

+How many people realistically understand the Postgresql, Chromium, Firefox, Linux kernel, Kubernetes?

+Why aren't these projects documented to the level I want?
+Why don't they explain their algorithms?

 # incomplete ideas